project-origin/documentation/blockchain-protocols.md

 ### Update settlement

 This transactions creates or updates a settlement for a corresponding consumption measurements.
 It validates that a GGO has been retired to the settlement, and adds it to the settlement together with the corresponding addresses.

+## <a name="python-sdk">Python SDK</a>

+A Python library has been develop to enable easy integration with the project's blockchain.
+It wraps Hyperledger Sawtooth's HTTP API with high-level objects to serialize requests and deserialize responses.
+This is the library used in the project internally, and can be [installed via Pip](https://pypi.org/project/Origin-Ledger-SDK/).